-If you choose the direct review option, a Veterans Law Judge will review your appeal based on evidence already submitted.
-You can’t submit evidence, and you can’t have a hearing.
+If you choose the direct review option, a Veterans Law Judge will review your appeal based on evidence you already submitted.
+You can’t submit new evidence, and you can’t have a hearing.

 Note: The direct review option will take an average of 365 days (1 year) for the Board to complete.

 Option 2: Submit new evidence

-If you choose the evidence submission option, you can submit more evidence for a Veterans Law Judge to review.
+If you choose the evidence submission option, you can submit new evidence for a Veterans Law Judge to review.
 You must submit this evidence within 90 days of the date we receive your request for a Board Appeal.

-Note: The evidence submission option will take more than one year for the Board to complete.
+Note: The evidence submission option will take an average of 550 days (1.5 years) for the Board to complete.

 Option 3: Request a hearing